 Welcome to Chobe National Park Botswana

 If your idea of a perfect and unforgettable safari is to encounter a wide range of wildlife species in large numbers, then Botswana’s Chobe National Park is where you have to be during your African safari.
-Whether you enjoy camping under the stars, self driving or flying into the Luxury Lodge, this National Park can be enjoyed by everyone.
+Whether you enjoy camping under the stars, self-driving, or flying into the Luxury Lodge, this National Park can be enjoyed by everyone.

-Chobe National Park is situated within the northern side of the country gazetted in 1967 and covering an area of 11,700 square kilometers (4500 square miles), making it Botswana’s first Park and third largest Park after Kalahari Game Reserve and Kgalagadi Transfrontier Park.
+Chobe National Park is situated within the northern side of the country gazetted in 1967 and covers an area of 11,700 square kilometers (4500 square miles), making it Botswana’s first Park and third largest Park after Kalahari Game Reserve and Kgalagadi Transfrontier Park.

-This popular African National Park is divided into four regions/areas with each of them featuring distinctive ecosystem and they include the Savuti Marsh area extending for 10,878 square kilometers and comprises the western extension of the Park, Serondela area (also known as Chobe riverfront) is found within the far north-eastern corner of the Park and is characterized by dense woodland, verdant floodplains, teak and other hardwoods that have however reduced due to high elephant population, the Linyanti March found within the northwestern corner of the Park, north of Savuti and contiguous to the Linyanti river and finally the hot and dry hinterland that lies between Savuti and Linyanti marshes and is mainly characterized by the Nogatsaa grass woodland.
+This popular African National Park is divided into four regions/areas with each of them featuring a distinctive ecosystem they include the Savuti Marsh area extending for 10,878 square kilometers and comprises the western extension of the Park, Serondela area (also known as the Chobe riverfront) is found within the far north-eastern corner of the Park and is characterized by dense woodland, verdant floodplains, teak and other hardwoods that have however reduced due to high elephant population, the Linyanti March found within the northwestern corner of the Park, north of Savuti and contiguous to the Linyanti river and finally the hot and dry hinterland that lies between Savuti and Linyanti marshes and is mainly characterized by the Nogatsaa grass woodland.